cacilhas/montegasppa/_source/index.md

 [original]: http://montegasppa.blogspot.in/2006/07/prlogo.html

 {:class="mg-first"} Everytime I was talking to a friend blogger, he proposed me to write a blog.
-I never thought seriously until [July 2006][original], when I wrote the first **{{ blog.title }}** post.
+I’d never thought seriously until [July 2006][original], when I wrote the first **{{ blog.title }}** post.